PunyabratSaikia/PunyabratSaikia/README.md

 - 🌱 I’m currently exploring fields of Data Science 🤖
 - 👯 I’m looking to collaborate with other developers 🤝
-- ⚡ Hobbies : I love playing guitar and reading philosophical books 🧠
+- ⚡ Hobbies : I love playing guitar and reading books 🧠

 ### Connect with me: